nightguarder/StudyCards/README.md

 - [] **User Profiles:** Access user profile with additional details.
 - [] **Logout:** Add Logout User functionality to the Top App Bar.
 - [] **Community Features:** Interact with other students through comments and discussions.
+- [] **Secret Protection:** Using GitGuardion implement a protection to keep secret credentions from leaking.

 # References